noamrubin22/finalproject/REPORT.md

 		Here are a few of my ideas:
 			*	a metronome that can add a beat to the song, with the option to record something and use that sound.
 			*	a playlist (I would really liked to make it a bit more personal!)
-			*	a linegraph without axes, just one that displays the wavelength
 			*	a 'save my song'- option
 			*	a split & merge tool
 			*	extra filters in the synthesizer